Green and Blue Bands, Jazz Bands, Seasonal Bands, Pit Orchestra, Marching Band

 He has formerly held positions as the Conductor of the Greater Victoria Concert Band and as Director of Bands, Director of Jazz Band and Low-Brass Instructor at the Vernon Military Camp in British Columbia.
 Mr. Davis is the co-editor of “Wind Words: A Wind Conducting Resource” – a multi-issue compilation of music pedagogy, wind conducting, and repertoire resources produced through the UVic Faculty of Education.
 As an undergraduate he held multiple research assistant positions in media arts and music education.
 Mr. Davis became the first Assistant Conductor for the Don Wright Symphonic Winds for their inaugural concert season in 2005-2006.

-As a trombonist Mr. Davis has performed with the Kamloops Symphony Orchestra, the Thompson Valley Orchestra, and the Sooke Philharmonic Orchestra.
+As a trombonist Mr. Davis has performed with The Meridiem Wind Orchestra, Kamloops Symphony Orchestra, the Thompson Valley Orchestra, and the Sooke Philharmonic Orchestra.
 His principal teachers include Ian Mcdougall (The Boss Brass), Hugh Fraser (Vancouver Ensemble of Jazz Improv.), Jeremy Berkman (Vancouver Opera Orchestra), and Brad Howland (Victoria Symphony).
 He has also performed and recorded with The University of Victoria Wind Symphony and the South Island Wind Ensemble.
 Also active in jazz, Mr. Davis has performed with the University of Victoria Jazz Orchestra, Hugh Fraser’s Bonehenge and the Hermann’s Monday Night Big Band.
 In teaching jazz, Mr. Davis founded the Jazz In Victoria Ensemble (JIVE) – a jazz band for community adults who have never played jazz music before.

 Mr. Davis is a member of the following professional organizations: British Columbia Music Educators Association (BCMEA), British Columbia Band Association (BCBA), Canadian Music Educators Association (CMEA), Music Educators National Convention (MENC), and The National Band Association (NBA).